 Words by Danielle

 We first met when I was studying abroad in Rome back in 2015, and even from our very first encounter, I knew we had something special.
-In fact, my very first thought was, “I don’t know if I want to BE her or BE WITH her.”
-In retrospect, it was clear as day, but it took me a bit to catch on!
+My very first thought was, “I don’t know if I want to be her or be with her.”

 After finishing the song, she pulled out a little wooden box.
-Expecting to find a diamond in there, you can imagine my face when I found an orange-flavored Ring Pop instead!!
-[Side note: Anna and I always joked about her getting me a Ring Pop instead of an actual ring so it was kind of hilarious!]
+Expecting to find a diamond in there, you can imagine my face when I saw an orange-flavored Ring Pop instead!!
+[Side note: Anna and I always joked about her getting me a Ring Pop instead of an actual ring, so it was kind of hilarious!]
 What was even better was what happened next.

 Just two short months later, I decided it was my time to pop the question!

-Upon entering the park we saw a bunch of well-dressed people doing photoshoots, so when we “stumbled” upon the picnic, it hadn’t phased Anna.
+Upon entering the park, we saw many well-dressed people doing photoshoots, so when we “stumbled” upon the picnic, it hadn’t phased Anna.
 I then whispered to her, “hey – should we go crash that picnic?” she immediately looked at me as if I was crazy!
-At that moment, I got down on one knee and asked her to spend the rest of our lives together [or rather confirm that she’s stuck with me forever!].
+That moment, I got down on one knee and asked her to spend the rest of our lives together.
 The best part was that she had NO idea!
-She immediately said yes and it was by far one of the best moments of my life!
+She immediately said yes, and it was by far, one of the best moments of my life!

-We spent the rest of the evening enjoying the sunset, sipping wine and eating way too much cake – it was perfect.
+We spent the rest of the evening enjoying the sunset, sipping wine, and eating way too much cake.
+It was perfect.

 Photography by Rita Foldi